aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-Uganda achieved independence from the UK in 1962.
+The colonial boundaries created by Britain to delimit Uganda grouped together a wide range of ethnic groups with different political systems and cultures.
+These differences prevented the establishment of a working political community after independence was achieved in 1962.
 The dictatorial regime of Idi AMIN (1971-79) was responsible for the deaths of some 300,000 opponents; guerrilla war and human rights abuses under Milton OBOTE (1980-85) claimed at least another 100,000 lives.
+The rule of Yoweri MUSEVENI since 1986 has brought relative stability and economic growth to Uganda.
 During the 1990s, the government promulgated non-party presidential and legislative elections.

 People Uganda